 Laurent Rainaud

-Born in Brest in 1935, married and father of two children, Laurent Rainaud, the author's pen name, was called up to Algeria in 1956 for a period of 28 months.
-A radio operator, he was seconded to various combat units.
-Upon his return, he began a career as an executive in an American firm.
-Upon retirement, he devoted himself entirely to writing, his lifelong passion.
-Several of his novels are set in Algeria and the tragedies that took place there.
-He now resides on the French Riviera.
+Born in Brest in 1935, married and father of two, Laurent Rainaud, the author's pen name, was called up to serve in Algeria in 1956 for 28 months.
+A radio operator, he was assigned to various combat units.
+Upon his return, he began a career as an executive with an American company.
+In retirement, he devotes himself entirely to writing, his lifelong passion.
+Several of his novels are set against the backdrop of Algeria and the tragedies that unfolded there.
+He now lives on the French Riviera.

-In 1956, Victor was over 20.
-Like all young people of that era, he was called up to serve in Algeria.
-Recently engaged, he refused to marry Cathy because his intuition told him the young woman wouldn't wait for his return.
-Cathy was 18, very beautiful, and possessed a strong libido.
-Although she was deeply in love with Victor, her loyalty would not withstand the ravages of time.
-Despite the certainty of this outcome, Victor remained desperate.
-Always waiting for a change in his love.
-In the hell of his military life, a redemption was offered to him that he was unable to grasp.
-He met Danielle, a young native woman who recognized in him her first true love and did everything to make him forget his unhappiness.
-Alas, she failed, and watched helplessly as their lives collapsed.
-He returned physically unharmed, but was unable to accept the realization that his love was irretrievably over.
+In 1956, Victor was twenty years old.
+Like all young men of that era, he was drafted to serve in Algeria.
+Recently engaged, he refused to marry Cathy, sensing that she wouldn't wait for his return.
+Cathy was eighteen, beautiful, and possessed a strong libido.
+Although deeply in love with Victor, her fidelity wouldn't withstand the test of time.
+Despite knowing this outcome, Victor remained desperate, forever hoping for a change of heart.
+In the hell of his military life, a chance at redemption presented itself, but he was unable to seize it.
+He met Danielle, a young local woman who recognized him as her first true love and did everything she could to help him forget his unhappiness.
+Alas, she failed and helplessly witnessed the shipwreck of their lives.
+He returned physically unharmed, but could not accept the irrevocable end of his love.